PhilippAumann/circuitq/README.md

 Please refer to the [documentation](https://circuitq.readthedocs.io/en/latest/) for installation instructions and a guideline for using the toolbox.

-More details on physics and numerical implementation can be found on our preprint on arXiv ...include link...
+More details on physics and numerical implementation can be found on our [preprint on arXiv](http://arxiv.org/abs/2106.05342 ).

 CircuitQ was developed by Philipp Aumann and Tim Menke under the supervision of [William Oliver](https://equs.mit.edu/) and [Wolfgang Lechner](https://www.uibk.ac.at/th-physik/quantum-optimization/).